CQCL/pytket-aqt/README.md

 #### Formatting and Linting

-All code will be checked on the CI with [black](https://black.readthedocs.io/en/stable/) and [pylint](https://pypi.org/project/pylint/) as configured within the `pre-commit` checks.
-These checks should be run locally before any pull request submission using the corresponding `nox` session or `pre-commit` directly (see above).
+All code will be checked on the CI with [ruff](https://docs.astral.sh/ruff/) as configured within the `pre-commit` checks.
+These checks should be run locally before any pull request submission using `pre-commit` directly (see above).
 The used versions of the formatting ad linting tools is specified in the [pyproject.toml](pyproject.toml).

 #### Type annotation

 On the CI, [mypy](https://mypy.readthedocs.io/en/stable/) is used as a static type checker and all submissions must pass its checks.
 You should therefore run `mypy` locally on any changed files before submitting a PR.
-This should be done using the method described under Local development [with Nox](#local-development-with-nox-recommended) or [without Nox](#local-development-without-nox).

 ### Adding Tests